cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ESA-EGS-CC POC-EN.md

 ---
-customer: ESA
-customer_long: European Space Agency
-prime_contractor:
+customer : "ESA"
+customer_long : "European Space Agency"
+prime_contractor : ""
-image: Project-ESA-EGS-CC POC-EN pict 1.png
+image : "Project-ESA-EGS-CC POC-EN pict 1.png"
-size: small
-name: EGS-CC POC
-title: European Ground System – Common Core – Proof of Concept
-domains: Control Center
-department: SPACE
-program: Generic
-domains: Control Center
+size : "small"
+name : "EGS-CC POC"
-summary: "The European Ground Systems – Common Core (EGS-CC) is a European initiative to develop a common infrastructure to support space systems monitoring and control in pre- and post-launch phases for all types of missions.
+title : "European Ground System – Common Core – Proof of Concept" domains : "Control Center" department : "SPACE" program : "Generic" summary : "The European Ground Systems – Common Core (EGS-CC) is a European initiative to develop a common infrastructure to support space systems monitoring and control in pre- and post-launch phases for all types of missions.
 The EGS-CC POC project is responsible for the analysis and selection of technologies potentially applicable to the EGS-CC system."
 ---

 > __Customer__\: European Space Agency (ESA)